stclib/STC/docs/algorithm_api.md

 # STC Algorithms

-STC contains many generic algorithms and flow control abstactions.
+STC contains many generic algorithms and loop abstactions.
+Raw loops are one of the most prominent sources for errors in C and C++ code.
+By using the loop abstractions below, your code becomes more descriptive and reduces chances of making mistakes.
+It is often easier to read and write too.

 ## Ranged for-loops
 <details>